Designing Culturally Aligned AI Systems For Social Good in Non-Western Contexts: Introduction

 \item[\textbf{RQ2:}] What sociocultural, institutional, and technological influences shape design and deployment?

 \item[\textbf{RQ3:}] What lessons can guide the design and implementation of culturally aligned, socially beneficial AI systems in these settings? \end{itemize}

-To answer these questions, we conducted semi-structured interviews with AI developers and domain experts responsible for systems deployed at scale, reaching from hundreds to millions of users in diverse domains, including education, healthcare, agriculture, and law.
-Our analysis identifies six cross-cutting factors---\textbf{Language, Domain, Demography, Institution, Task, and Safety}---that structured how systems were built and deployed.
-Language served as the foundation, requiring technical fixes and community-driven resources.
-Domain knowledge anchored reliability by defining what counted as correct or trustworthy.
-Demography shaped relevance, determining whether systems matched everyday realities of literacy, age, gender, and access.
-Institutions acted as gatekeepers, determining whether pilots scaled.
-Task demands imposed constraints, forcing departures from “default” AI practices.
-Safety provided the trust infrastructure, where human oversight was indispensable and technical safeguards could only complement, not replace, human review.
+To answer these questions, we conducted semi-structured interviews with AI developers and domain experts responsible for systems deployed at scale, reaching from hundreds to millions of users across education, healthcare, agriculture, and law.
+Our analysis identifies six cross-cutting factors that shaped how culturally aligned AI systems were built and deployed: \textsc{\textbf{L}anguage}, \textsc{\textbf{I}nstitution}, \textsc{\textbf{S}afety}, \textsc{\textbf{T}ask}, \textsc{\textbf{E}nd-User Demography}, and \textsc{\textbf{D}omain} (\textbf{LISTED}).
+Language required grounding models in local linguistic realities through technical adaptations and community-built data.
+Institutions determined whether systems could move beyond pilots, since institutional authority and alignment shaped adoption at scale.
+Safety depended on human oversight and technical safeguards, mediating trust.
+Task demands introduced practical constraints such as latency, modality, and environmental conditions, often requiring customized AI workflows.
+End-User Demography shaped system relevance through variation in literacy, age, gender and cultural norms.
+Domain anchored reliability by defining what counted as correct or trustworthy in each field, which required sustained involvement from domain experts.
+These factors intersected and reinforced each other, surfacing persistent tradeoffs.

-These six factors did not operate in isolation.
-They intersected and reinforced each other, making AI usable, legitimate, and trustworthy.
-For example, literacy constraints (demography) intersected with latency requirements (task) to push voice-first designs.
-Institutional mandates for lesson plan formats or legal vocabulary (institution) reinforced the authority of domain experts in ensuring accuracy (safety).
-These interactions also surfaced persistent tradeoffs.
-Hyper-local adaptation improved accuracy but collapsed at scale.
-Domain expertise anchored reliability but limited automation.
-Off-the-shelf models reduced latency but restricted retraining.
-These tensions underscore that designing culturally aligned AI is not a matter of one-off fixes but of navigating competing demands of accuracy, inclusivity, cost, and responsiveness.